aliguori/patches/README.md

 that can call out to a external program to process a mail.
 An ELISP function is provided in patches.el that can be bound to a key press to apply a patch directly from the notmuch-search major mode.

+`patches apply` takes a query string, so you usually want to provide a search string with an `id:` function.

 Notifying on Commits
 --------------------